nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Git-LFS.md

 > 2. LFS file locking only makes sense once a repository and associated LFS files have been pushed to the remote server, where other users will contend for LFS files.
 >    If no LFS server remote is detected by Git LFS, it will issue an error similar to `failed: missing protocol`

-## Locking an LFS File

 Once enabled, LFS Locking is available through the **LFS \| Lock** command from the **Files View** in all SmartGit Views:
 - The **Files View** of the **Working Tree Window**
 - The **Local Files** perspective of the **Standard Window**
 - The **Files View** of the **Log Window**, provided that the Working Tree node of the commit Graph has been selected.

 ## Displaying locks

-To see Git-LFS lock states in the **Files** views (both Log and Working tree window), Git-LFS locks verification must be enabled for your repositories.
+To see Git-LFS lock states in the **Files** views (both Log and Working tree window), *Git-LFS locks verification* must be enabled for your repositories.

 `git config 'lfs.https://github.com/<my_repo>.git/info/lfs.locksverify' true`

+#### Technical Note on LFS Locks Verification

-This configuration is stored in `git.config` with the section `[lfs "https://server/repo.git/info/lfs"]
+The locks verification configuration is stored in `git.config` with the section `[lfs "https://server/repo.git/info/lfs"], e.g.

-A corresponding `.git/config` might look like:

 ```
 [lfs "https://github.com/repo.git/info/lfs"]